 Note: These settings do not take effect with Windows clients installed using the EXE file.
 Windows clients must be installed using the MSI file (download Zoom client for IT admin).
 See mass deployment for Windows for more details.

-Setting DSCP Marking through Group Policy
+How to set DSCP Marking through Group Policy

 Due to changes by Microsoft, for the Windows client to be able to utilize DSCP Marking, the client must be run as administrator.
 However, the Windows client can be tracked by Group Policy QoS policies as an alternative method if the app is not running with administrative privileges.